erik-helleren/growing-SEs/src/intro.md

 This book is NOT about how to manage software engineering teams.
 Its not about how to grow someones career, at least not directly.

-This book is about pratical techniques to quickly and efficiently develop hard skills and thought patterns in the work place.
+This book is about practical techniques to quickly and efficiently develop hard skills and thought patterns in the work place.

 ## Consent and transparency